-Based on the interpretation of the relevant tax regulations and circulars upon seeking tax advice, coupon interest derived by a Sub-Fund from mainland China onshore non-government bonds and offshore bonds issued by mainland China tax resident companies ("relevant bonds") should be subject to VAT at 6% plus local surcharges (if applicable) from 1 May 2016.
+Based on the interpretation of the relevant tax regulations and circulars upon seeking tax advice, coupon interest derived by a Sub-Fund from Mainland China onshore non-government bonds and offshore bonds issued by Mainland China tax resident companies ("relevant bonds") should be subject to VAT at 6% plus local surcharges (if applicable) from 1 May 2016.

-Circular 108 provides that foreign institutional investors are exempted from mainland China VAT in respect of bond interest income received from 7 November 2018 to 6 November 2021 from investments in the mainland China onshore bond market.
-According to the Public Notice no. 34, the Tax Exempt Period has been further extended to 31 December 2025.
-Such exemption does not apply to interest income derived by a permanent establishment of the foreign institutional investors in mainland China.
+Circular 108 provides that foreign institutional investors are exempted from Mainland China VAT in respect of bond interest income received from 7 November 2018 to 6 November 2021 from investments in the Mainland China onshore bond market.
+Such exemption does not apply to interest income derived by a permanent establishment of the foreign institutional investors in Mainland China.

-There is still lack of clear guidance in respect of VAT applicable to interest income derived by the Sub-Funds from mainland China onshore debt securities, in particular, whether interest income received before 7 November 2018 is subject to VAT and whether the tax exemption under Circular 108 and Public Notice no. 34 will continue to be available upon expiry.
+There is still lack of clear guidance in respect of VAT applicable to interest income derived by the Sub-Funds from Mainland China onshore debt securities, in particular, whether interest income received before 7 November 2018 is subject to VAT and whether the 3-year exemption under Circular 108 will continue to be available upon expiry.

-Interest income from bank deposit in mainland China is not subject to mainland China VAT.
+Interest income from bank deposit in Mainland China is not subject to Mainland China VAT.